Hi, I’m Briain. I am a brand geek with a passion for video. Working in Dublin’s ad land.

 Why Video Ad Candy?

-In August this year, I came across this BULOVA clock in Florida’s Hard Rock Hotel, and it gave me an idea…
+A while back, I came across this BULOVA clock in Florida’s Hard Rock Hotel, and it gave me an idea…

 The very first television advertisement was broadcast July 1, 1941.
 The watchmaker Bulova paid $4 for a placement on New York station WNBT before a baseball game between the Brooklyn Dodgers and Philadelphia Phillies.
 The 10-second spot displayed a static picture of a clock superimposed on a map of the United States, accompanied by the voice-over “America runs on Bulova time.”

 The transformation that occurred over the next 70 years has been revolutionary: From black and white to colour, from static to video, from novel to viral and from analog to digital – advertisers have turned commercial messaging into a fine art.

 Online video is no longer simply a place to enjoy skateboarding dogs and laughing babies: big brands have seem to have highlighted the importance of online video and have developed a successful marketing viral strategy.
 Think of the Cadbury’s eyebrows and drum playing gorilla.
 My Prediction: With the convergence of offline & online technology, by 2013 there will be no such thing as “online video”; it will all simply be “video”.

 On this blog I want to explore what makes a great video ad and showcase the latest and greatest viral hits.
 Please get in touch if you have any thoughts, if you agree or disagree(!) and of course.. please share!